JulD1forprojects/CRYPTO-NAVIGATOR-Web-App/README.md

 ## 👨🏽‍💻 Project Development Methodology

 <ol>
-<li>Decide on visuals and types of components need to be developed. </li>
+<li>Decided on visuals and types of components that needed to be developed. </li>
-<li>Design banner with a simple text & image. </li>
+<li>Designed banner with a simple text & image. </li>
-<li>Wrap the whole app into a theme (with Theme Context and Theme Wrapper). </li>
+<li>Wrapped the whole app into a theme (with Theme Context and Theme Wrapper). </li>
-<li>Wrap the app in the Theme Wrapper in main.jsx. </li>
+<li>Wraped the app in the Theme Wrapper in main.jsx. </li>
-<li>Start working on a navbar.
+<li>Started working on a navbar.
 Navbar is meant to contain Toggle (ToggleDark component) to switch between light and dark theme. </li>
-<li>Main functionality work: work on Table & Coins component with fetching and rendering API data (with Axios).</li>
+<li>Main functionality work: worked on Table & Coins component to fetch and render API data (with Axios).</li>
-<li>Develop Search field and Clear search functionality to ensure user can pull and focus on individual crypto coin(s) only. </li>
+<li>Developed Search field and Clear search functionality to ensure user could focus on individual crypto coin(s) only. </li>
 <li>Pagination component was the last part of development process, after the rest of functionality was ensured to be in place.
 Pagination is meant to limit number of crypto data rows in a table (from 100 to 10 per page) to complement search functionality and make user experience more friendly.</li>
-<li>UI and UX was achieved via Bootstrap and React Bootstrap dependencies and CSS selectors</li>
+<li>UI and UX was achieved via Bootstrap and React Bootstrap dependencies and CSS selectors.</li>
-<li>Web App Responsiveness (different screen fit) comes from CSS @media queries</li>
+<li>Web App Responsiveness (different screen fit) comes from CSS @media queries.</li>
 </ol>

 ## 💻 Dependecies (libraries)

-Crypto Navigator Web App was built using React framework with ulilasatiion of floowing dependecies (libraries):
+Crypto Navigator Web App was built using React framework with ulilisatiion of folowing dependecies (libraries):

 - [Bootstrap](https://www.npmjs.com/package/bootstrap)